-The Department of Human Development and Family Studies offers graduate programs leading to the Master of Science Degree with options in Human Development and Family Studies (HDFS) and Marriage and Family Therapy (MFT), as well as the Doctor of Philosophy degree in Human Development and Family Studies.
+The Department of Human Development and Family Science offers graduate programs leading to the Master of Science Degree with options in Child Life, Human Development and Family Science (HDFS) and Marriage and Family Therapy (MFT), as well as the Doctor of Philosophy degree in Human Development and Family Science .
 The Department provides an integrated program of study of individual and family relationships over the lifespan.

-The Department of Human Development and Family Studies offers two degree curricula:
+The Department of Human Development and Family Science offers three degree curricula:

 Master of Science (M.S.)

-There are two M.S. options, both require a thesis:
+There are three M.S. options, HDFS and MFT require a thesis, Child Life does not require a thesis:

 A flexible program that emphasizes knowledge of the dynamics of human development and family interaction that prepares students for careers in applied family services in industrial, educational, or governmental settings.